bfriel/bfriel.github.io/content/blog/learning-how-to-build-on-solana/index.md

 ## Creating our React application to Interface with our Solana Program

 With our program deployed to localnet, we can now build an app to interact with it.
 As this is a Solana-focused walkthrough, I won't be spending much time on my [React code](https://github.com/bfriel/crunchy-vs-smooth/tree/master/app) which you can feel free to copy-paste.
-However, there are a few key considerations I'd like to share when creating a React app to interface our Solana program.
+However, there are a few key considerations I'd like to share when creating a React app to interface with our Solana program.

 #### Scaffolding our React App